 Health care provider or provider.
-As used in this guide, "health care provider" or "provider" means a physician or the civil hospital.
-It does not include the U.S. Naval Hospital in Guam which must follow the Privacy Act.
+As used in this guide, "health care provider" or "provider" means a medical doctor, dentist, optometrist, hospital or other professional who provides medical care or services.

 HIPAA Privacy Rule.
-A set of legal rules written by the United States Department of Health and Human Services under the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
-These rules set national standards that give patients the right to see, copy, and amend their own health information.
+A set of legal rules written by the United States Department of Health and Human Services.
+These rules set national standards that give patients the right to see, get a copy of, and amend their own health information.
 They also set standards protecting the privacy of health information.
-The HIPAA Privacy Rule does not apply to everyone who keeps health information about you.
 Only health care providers (such as doctors and hospitals), health plans (such as health insurers and Medicare) and health care clearinghouses (organizations that put health information into or out of an electronic format) have to follow the HIPAA Privacy Rule.
-Other people (such as employers) generally do not have to follow the HIPAA Privacy Rule.
+Other people and organizations (such as employers and life insurers) do not have to follow the HIPAA Privacy Rule.

 HIPAA.
 Health Insurance Portability and Accountability Act of 1996.
 This federal law directed the United States Department of Health and Human Services to write rules protecting the privacy of health information.
-The federal law leaves in place state laws that have privacy protections that are equal to or stronger than the federal law.
+The federal law leaves in place state laws that have privacy protections that are equal to or greater than the federal law.